 Excel Sorting Data Tips – Hyperlinks

-The elements of the ‘Num for sort’ column we got by using together the CHOOSE() and ROW() functions.
+The elements of the ‘Num for sort’ column we got by using together with the CHOOSE() and ROW() functions.
 Download the help at the end of the article!

 The dynamic list a lot of times can help to realize our ideas.

-Excel Sorting Data Tips – Dynamic Lists
+Sort Data using Dynamic Lists